Up to 50% off sofas & mattresses — limited‑time deals.

 Are organic mattresses worth it?

-They are worth it for buyers who want certified sourcing, transparent materials, and the feel and durability of latex or latex-hybrid construction.
-They are less compelling if your top priority is a lower price or a deep memory-foam contour.
+They can be worth it for shoppers who want verified materials, clear construction, and the feel of latex or latex-hybrid designs.
+They are less compelling when low price or deep contour is the main priority.

 Can you buy an organic mattress without latex?

 Yes.
-Some certified mattresses rely more on coils, cotton, and wool, but the selection is narrower and the comfort profile is often firmer and less pressure-relieving than latex-heavy designs.
+Some certified models rely more on coils, cotton, and wool, but the selection is smaller and the feel is often firmer and less contouring than latex-heavy builds.

 How long does an organic mattress last?

-There is no single lifespan, but quality latex and hybrid builds are often bought for durability.
-Real longevity depends on layer quality, support design, body weight, rotation habits, and whether the mattress is kept properly supported and protected.
+There is no single lifespan.
+Longevity depends on layer quality, support design, body weight, rotation habits, and whether the mattress is properly supported and protected.

 FAQs